zcred-org/third-app/README.md

 pnpm run dev
 ```

-6. Go throw zCred verification (the process of creating proof can take about one minute)
+6. Go through zCred verification (the process of creating proof can take about one minute)

 A proving result will be displayed in the browser console after verification